kai687/sphinxawesome-theme/README.md

 - `emphasize-removed`.
 Highlight lines that should be removed from the code
 - `emphasize-text: TEXT`.
 Highlight `TEXT` in the code block to emphasize placeholder text the user should replace.

-### Collapsible elements

-Nested navigation links allow you to reach all pages from all other pages.
-You can make code object definitions like methods, classes, or modules collapsible as well.

 ### Better headerlinks

 Clicking the link icon after headers or captions automatically copies the URL to the clipboard.